Geography with Environmental Mathematics BSc

 • Gain invaluable life experience and advance your personal development with our exciting study abroad programmes, spanning across many universities worldwide.

 • Make the most of your time at Leeds by joining our student society GeogSoc which gives you the chance to meet like-minded students who share your passion for geography.
-The society organises a range of social activities and trips, and has football and netball teams in the University’s intra-mural league.
+The society organises a range of social activities and trips and has football and netball teams in the University’s intra-mural league.

 Course details

-Throughout your studies you’ll acquire key skills in environmental mathematics that will enhance your understanding of how different processes shape our environment.
+Throughout your studies, you'll acquire key skills in environmental mathematics that will enhance your understanding of how different processes shape our environment.

 Year 1